Your glasses say a lot about you.

 2. Your lens coatings

-Reading glasses fitted with your prescription is going to make a world of difference.
+Reading glasses fitted with your prescription make a world of difference.

 But wait, there’s more…